weaversa/cryptol-course/labs/KeyWrapping/KeyWrappingAnswers.md

-# Writing Key Wrapping Routines in Cryptol
+# Introduction

-Key Wrapping is an important technique for storing and transimitting cryptographic keys.
-This module introduces a family of general purpose Key Wrapping algorithms.
+Key Wrapping is an important technique for storing and transmitting cryptographic keys.
+This module introduces a family of NIST's general purpose Key Wrapping algorithms.

 ## Prerequisites

-Before working through this lab you should be able to
+Before working through this lab, you'll need

- * Have familiarity with Cryptol's primitive routines and be comfortable with tools such as `:t` and `:h` and navigating the [Programming Cryptol](https://cryptol.net/files/ProgrammingCryptol.pdf) document
- * Read and write small Cryptol methods and routines
+  * Cryptol to be installed,
+  * this module to load succesfully,
+  * an editor for completing the exercises in this file,
+  * intermediate knowledge of using the Cryptol interpreter to load modules and evaluate functions,
+  * intermediate knowledge of Cryptol's types,
- * Know the difference between function parameters and type parameters
+  * to know the difference between value variables and type variables,
+  * experience demoting types variables to value variables,
+  * basic knowledge of Cryptol's `:sat` and `:prove` commands,
+  * intermediate knowledge of how to manipulate sequences using `#`, `take`, `drop`, `split`, `join`, `head`, `tail`.
+  * intermediate knowledge of how to write functions and properties,
+  * intermediate knowledge of sequence comprehensions,
+  * experience using functions with curried parameters,
+  * experience with logical, comparison, arithmetic, and conditional operators

 ## Skills You Will Learn

-  * Reading through a NIST standard and extracting relevant details to write a spec
-  * Implementing a block cipher mode for authenticated encryption / decryption
+By the end of this lab you will have read through a NIST standard and implemented a few real-world block cipher modes for authenticated encryption and decryption.

+You'll also gain
-  * More on type parameters and type constraints
+  * experience using type parameters and type constraints,
-  * Pattern matching with function parameters
+  * experience using pattern matching,
-  * Using pre-written cryptographic routines from another module
+  * experience using pre-written cryptographic routines from other modules,
-  * How to navigate some nuances of Cryptol's type checking system
+  * experience navigating some nuances of Cryptol's type checking system, and
+  * experience with `foldl`.

+## Load This Module

 This lab is a [literate](https://en.wikipedia.org/wiki/Literate_programming) Cryptol document --- that is, it can be loaded directly into the Cryptol